DeiC-HPC/BitBulldozersLab/Nvidia containers with cotainr/README.md

 ## Problems & concerns
 - Installation of pip only packages may be challenging.
 - Apex tests and documentation are out of date.
+- Not sure if all Apex extensions are present in the conda apex installation.
 - Flash-attention tests may be out of date - or the installation does not work 100% correctly.

 ## Results summary